 Tremendously the boost to our wellbeing comes largely from simple exposure to green spaces.
 We don’t have to “make it happen” in that sense, we simply absorb it while playing, wandering, exploring and observing.

 Five minutes around the block looking at trees in your street is a lot more than no minutes!
 30+ minutes will have a more noticeable impact on your mood.
 If you get an appetite for more there are some wonderful providers of outdoor experiences in the UK.
 I take family and other groups for day and overnight events completely off-grid, learning wilderness skills to increase the joy of outdoor living.

 Here’s to wellbeing through nature, and finding both with our families!

 About the Author

 Nathan Beard, a serial blogger for Dad.info, write about his Wild Ventures drawing on his bushcraft experiences both here in the UK and overseas.
 Read more about Nathan here in an article asking whether you are wild at heart?

-Nathan will be talking with Ian Soars, CEO of Dad.info LIVE on Tuesday 11th May 2021 – register in advance here or watch live on YouTube.
+Nathan talked live with Ian Soars, CEO of Dad.info LIVE on Tuesday 11th May 2021 – watch again on YouTube.

 If you enjoyed this article, why not read another dad’s story – click here.